 Tanner’s Orchard is no different.
 Every year, our team creates an original design around a specific theme.
 We then program that design into our machinery so that it plants in a particular pattern.
 This is why you’ll never see stalks or roots where the paths are supposed to be.
 The technology we use is so precise that it plants everything exactly where we want it.
 This accuracy has allowed us to create many elaborate designs, including bigfoot, a butterfly, a cowboy and more!
 Follow our Facebook page to see what cool design we come up with this year.

 Do you love the thrill of a good corn maze?
 If your answer is “yes,” then you’ll love getting lost in ours!
-This highly-anticipated attraction is open through September and October, and it runs every day from 10 AM to 5 PM.
+This highly-anticipated attraction is open from the first Saturday in September through October, and it runs every day from 10 AM to 5 PM.
 Tickets are available at our U-Pick building, which closes at 5 PM.
 After that, all passes can be purchased at our Farm Market.
 For additional questions concerning our corn maze, call (309)-493-5442.